Dmitry Bukhman: Wealth

-Bukhman entered Forbes ranking of the richest entrepreneurs in the world in 2020 with a fortune of $3.1 billion.
+Bukhman entered Forbes ranking of the richest people in the world in 2020 with a fortune of $3.1 billion.
 In April 2023, Forbes estimated Bukhman's assets at $7 billion: he ranked 332nd in the world, and 7th in the list of wealthiest Israelis.
 In October 2021, the Bukhmans launched the Rix Capital family fund.
 In 2023, the investment company, with $4 billion of the brothers' personal funds under management, opened a permanent office in London.

-In 2025, he entered the top ten of the richest people in the UK according to The Sunday Times.
-Also ranked first in The Sunday Times' 40 Under 40 Rich list.
+In 2025, he entered the top ten of the richest people in the UK according to The Sunday Times, and ranked first in their 40 Under 40 Rich list.

+Philanthropy

+Bukhman Philanthropies was established in 2024 by Dmitry and Daria Bukhman.
+The foundation's three core focus areas are neonatal and maternal health, the mental health and wellbeing of children and young adults, and literature.
+In 2026, it became the supporting funder of the International Booker Prize in its tenth anniversary year.
+Major commitments in its first year of activity included a $10.5 million award to Duke University's Center for Child and Family Policy, a $10 million gift to Stanford University School of Medicine, and over $6 million to UNICEF for a longitudinal study on childhood in the digital age.

 Personal life

-Bukhman is married and has three children.
+Bukhman is married and has four children.
 In 2014, he moved to Dublin.
 In 2016, he acquired Israeli citizenship.
 In 2020, he moved to London and in 2025 received British citizenship.

+In 2025, he purchased Ahpo, a 115.10 m (377.6 ft) superyacht built by Lürssen, for a reported US$360 million.